rust-lang/book/src/ch17-00-async-await.md

 # Async and Await

 Many operations we ask the computer to do can take a while to finish.
-For example, if you used a video editor to create a video of a family celebration, exporting it could take anywhere from minutes to hours.
-Similarly, downloading a video shared by someone in your family might take a long time.
 It would be nice if we could do something else while we are waiting for those long-running processes to complete.

+Let’s consider an example.
+Say you’re exporting a video you’ve created of a family celebration, an operation that could take anywhere from minutes to hours.
 The video export will use as much CPU and GPU power as it can.
-If you only had one CPU core, and your operating system never paused that export until it completed, you couldn’t do anything else on your computer while it was running.
-That would be a pretty frustrating experience, though.
-Instead, your computer’s operating system can—and does!—invisibly interrupt the export often enough to let you get other work done along the way.
+If you had only one CPU core and your operating system didn’t pause that export until it completed—that is, if it executed the export _synchronously_—you couldn’t do anything else on your computer while that task was running.
+That would be a pretty frustrating experience.
+Fortunately, your computer’s operating system can, and does, invisibly interrupt the export often enough to let you get other work done simultaneously.

-The file download is different.
-It does not take up very much CPU time.
-Instead, the CPU needs to wait on data to arrive from the network.
-While you can start reading the data once some of it is present, it might take a while for the rest to show up.
-Even once the data is all present, a video can be quite large, so it might take some time to load it all.
-Maybe it only takes a second or two—but that’s a very long time for a modern processor, which can do billions of operations every second.
-It would be nice to be able to put the CPU to use for other work while waiting for the network call to finish—so, again, your operating system will invisibly interrupt your program so other things can happen while the network operation is still ongoing.
+Now say you’re downloading a video shared by someone else, which can also take a while but does not take up as much CPU time.
+In this case, the CPU has to wait for data to arrive from the network.
+While you can start reading the data once it starts to arrive, it might take some time for all of it to show up.
+Even once the data is all present, if the video is quite large, it could take at least a second or two to load it all.
+That might not sound like much, but it’s a very long time for a modern processor, which can perform billions of operations every second.
+Again, your operating system will invisibly interrupt your program to allow the CPU to perform other work while waiting for the network call to finish.

-> Note: The video export is the kind of operation which is often described as
+The video export is an example of a _CPU-bound_ or _compute-bound_ operation.
-> “CPU-bound” or “compute-bound”.
-It’s limited by the speed of the computer’s
-> ability to process data within the _CPU_ or _GPU_, and how much of that speed
-> it can use.
-The video download is the kind of operation which is often
-> described as “IO-bound,” because it’s limited by the speed of the computer’s
-> _input and output_.
-It can only go as fast as the data can be sent across the
+It’s limited by the computer’s potential data processing speed within the _CPU_ or _GPU_, and how much of that speed it can dedicate to the operation.
+The video download is an example of an _IO-bound_ operation, because it’s limited by the speed of the computer’s _input and output_; it can only go as fast as the data can be sent across the network.
-> network.

 In both of these examples, the operating system’s invisible interrupts provide a form of concurrency.
-That concurrency only happens at the level of a whole program, though: the operating system interrupts one program to let other programs get work done.
-In many cases, because we understand our programs at a much more granular level than the operating system does, we can spot lots of opportunities for concurrency that the operating system cannot see.
+That concurrency happens only at the level of the entire program, though: the operating system interrupts one program to let other programs get work done.
+In many cases, because we understand our programs at a much more granular level than the operating system does, we can spot opportunities for concurrency that the operating system can’t see.

-For example, if we’re building a tool to manage file downloads, we should be able to write our program in such a way that starting one download does not lock up the UI, and users should be able to start multiple downloads at the same time.
-Many operating system APIs for interacting with the network are _blocking_, though.
-That is, these APIs block the program’s progress until the data that they are processing is completely ready.
+For example, if we’re building a tool to manage file downloads, we should be able to write our program so that starting one download won’t lock up the UI, and users should be able to start multiple downloads at the same time.
+Many operating system APIs for interacting with the network are _blocking_, though;
+that is, they block the program’s progress until the data they’re processing is completely ready.

-> Note: This is how _most_ function calls work, if you think about it!
+> Note: This is how _most_ function calls work, if you think about it.
 However,
-> we normally reserve the term “blocking” for function calls which interact with
+> the term _blocking_ is usually reserved for function calls that interact with
 > files, the network, or other resources on the computer, because those are the
-> places where an individual program would benefit from the operation being
+> cases where an individual program would benefit from the operation being
 > _non_-blocking.

 We could avoid blocking our main thread by spawning a dedicated thread to download each file.
-However, we would eventually find that the overhead of those threads was a problem.
-It would also be nicer if the call were not blocking in the first place.
-Last but not least, it would be better if we could write in the same direct style we use in blocking code.
-Something similar to this:
+However, the overhead of those threads would eventually become a problem.
+It would be preferable if the call didn’t block in the first place.
+It would also be better if we could write in the same direct style we use in blocking code, similar to this:

 ```rust,ignore,does_not_compile
 let data = fetch_data_from(url).await;
 println!("{data}");
 ```

+That is exactly what Rust’s _async_ (short for _asynchronous_) abstraction gives us.
+In this chapter, you’ll learn all about async as we cover the following
+topics:

+- How to use Rust’s `async` and `await` syntax
+- How to use the async model to solve some of the same challenges we looked at in Chapter 16
+- How multithreading and async provide complementary solutions, that you can combine in many cases

-That is exactly what Rust’s async abstraction gives us.
-Before we see how this works in practice, though, we need to take a short detour into the differences between parallelism and concurrency.
+Before we see how async works in practice, though, we need to take a short detour to discuss the differences between parallelism and concurrency.

 ### Parallelism and Concurrency